MadMouse/techtest-saltpay/docs/Roadmap.md

 This application is purely designed and build for evaluation purposes and must not be distributed or used for any other purpose.

-## In lue of licencing verification
+## In leu of licensing verification

 - Data will only be available while online.

 - NO data will be retained after the application is closed.

-- Some media might contain additional licencing and should not be used for any other purposes than this evaluation.
+- Some media might contain additional licensing and should not be used for any other purposes than this evaluation.

 ## Assumptions

 - Feed supplied in the readme will be the single source of truth, any additional 3rd party data should be treated as unverified data.

-- Upon verification of the data returned via the feed, if any fields contain invalid data will be excluded from this evalution as a whole.
+- Upon verification of the data returned via the feed, if any fields contain invalid data will be excluded from this evaluation as a whole.

 - Wireframes are only used to as a guide and final product might not match.

 - Data retrieved must not exceed 100 records.

-- All searches will only be done on data retreived in the current instance.
+- All searches will only be done on data retrieved in the current instance.

 ## Knowledge gaps.

 - This is by far the weakest area of my skill set,
-  UI Testing was in it's infancy on my previous commercial project (celenium, Gerkin and intergration with Jira.)
+  UI Testing was in it's infancy on my previous commercial project (selenium, Gherkin and integration with Jira.)

-- Expressio knowledge is rudimentry
+- Expresso knowledge is rudimentary

 ---